Cairine Wilson: Career

 Wilson was appointed the first female senator of the country at the age of 45 in February 1930 by the government of Prime Minister William Lyon Mackenzie King; this was just four months after the Persons Case judgment was handed down by the Judicial Committee of the Privy Council.
-Previously, women had not been allowed to serve in the Senate, as tradition and lower courts had not considered women to be "qualified persons" as written in the BNA Act, and were prohibited from being called to the Senate.
+Previously, women had not been allowed to serve in the Senate, as tradition and lower courts had not considered women to be "qualified persons" as written in the British North America Acts, and were prohibited from being called to the Senate.

 As president of the League of Nations Society of Canada in 1938, Senator Wilson spoke out against the Munich Agreement's appeasement of Hitler.
 During the Second World War, the government of William Lyon Mackenzie King was resistant to permitting Jewish refugees from Germany to settle in Canada, but she arranged the acceptance of 100 orphans.

 In 1949, at the request of King's successor Louis St. Laurent, Wilson became Canada's first female delegate to the United Nations General Assembly.
 She was the chairman of the Canadian National Committee on Refugees and the first woman to chair Senate Standing Committee (Immigration and Labour).
 She was given the Cross of the Knight of the Legion of Honor by France in 1950 for her work with child refugees.

 Wilson again made parliamentary history in 1955 when she became the first woman Deputy Speaker of the Canadian Senate.

 Achievements

 Wilson was recognized for her continuous dedication to advocacy-related work.
-She served as the Chairman of the Canadian-American Women’s Committee, President of the Princess Alice Foundation for the Training of Youth Leaders, Vice-President of the Victorian Order of Nurses, Honorary President of the Ottawa Young Women’s Christian Association and the Save the Children Fund.
+She served as the chairman of the Canadian-American Women’s Committee, president of the Princess Alice Foundation for the Training of Youth Leaders, vice-president of the Victorian Order of Nurses, Honorary president of the Ottawa Young Women’s Christian Association and the Save the Children Fund.
 In 1930, Wilson established the National Organization of Young Liberals, with the support of her friends and family.
-Wilson would send groups of youth across Canada on a periodical basis, in hopes of providing them with a better understanding of politics.
+Wilson would send groups of youth across Canada on a periodic basis, in hopes of providing them with a better understanding of politics.

 Death

 Cairine Wilson died suddenly of a heart attack at the age of 77 on Saturday, March 3, 1962.
 She spent three weeks at the Civic hospital in Ottawa with complications that were emerging from her hip fractures that she suffered from a year before her death.
 Wilson's funeral services took place on a Tuesday at the St. Andrew's Presbyterian Church in Ottawa.

-Cairine Wilson Secondary School, a secondary school in Orleans, Ontario is named after Wilson.
+Cairine Wilson Secondary School, a secondary school in Orleans, Ontario is named after her.